i-make-data-sexy/topic_modeling_bert/README.md

 ### 3. Generate an OpenAI API key

 You can create an API key [here](https://platform.openai.com/api-keys).
 Or use your model du jour.
+(Just update the model in the script.)

 ### 4. Create an .env file